-You cannot use funding from other Commonwealth, State, Territory or local government grants to fund your share of eligible project costs.
+You cannot use funding from other Commonwealth, State, Territory or local government grants to fund the balance of project expenditure not covered by the grant.
 We cannot fund your project if it receives funding from another government grant for the same activities.
 If you receive Australian government funding for your core activities, you will need to demonstrate that the activity you are carrying out for the project is additional to your core activities.
-If you have received AISRF project funding in a previous round, you cannot receive funding for the same activities in this round.
+If you have received Australia-India Strategic Research Fund project funding in a previous round, you cannot receive funding for the same activities in this round.